Ziziphus mauritiana: Cultivation and uses

 The fruit is eaten raw, used in beverages or made into preserves.
 It is rich in vitamin C, second only to guava, and much higher than citrus fruits and apples.
-The unripe fruit is eaten much like an apple, sometimes dipped in salt.
+The unripe fruit is eaten much like an apple, sometimes with a little salt.
 In India, the ripe fruits are consumed raw or cooked, while slightly underripe fruits are candied.
 Ripe fruits can be made into a drink, or preserved by sun-drying and ground into powder.

 The leaves are used to make an infusion in Indonesia.
 In Venezuela, fruits are made into a liqueur called crema de ponsigue.
 Seed kernels are eaten in times of famine.
 The leaves are also eaten by camels, cattle and goats.

 In India and Queensland, Australia, the flowers are a source of nectar for honeybees.
 The honey is golden amber in colour with a malty, earthy flavour.

 The timber is hard, strong, fine-grained, fine-textured, durable and reddish in colour, used in a wide variety of applications including boat ribs, agricultural tools and footwear.
 The wood is also used as fuel in many areas.
 In tropical Africa, the flexible branches are wrapped as retaining bands around conical thatched roofs of huts, and are twined together to form thorny corral walls to retain livestock.